jbmilgrom/blogg/src/post/identity-state-time.md

 ---
-title: The Juxtaposition of Functional and Object-Oriented Programming Parardigms Presents a New Model for State, Change & Time
+title: The Juxtaposition of Functional and Object-Oriented Program Semantics Reveals a New Model for State, Change & Time
 description: This is a post on My Blog about agile frameworks
 date: 2020-03-09
 tags: post